Be big and strong by heck

-- On The X-Files, Scully started out as a doctor before she switched tracks to the FBI.
+- On The X-Files, Scully started out as a medical student/doctor before she switched tracks to the FBI.
 Fanon has Mulder starting out as a psychologist before a similar career shift, which isn't a huge leap since he's a behavioral profiler and studied psychology in Oxford.
 It's just that the paranormal elements of most of their cases overshadows this skill.

 - Leverage and White Collar both feature thieves that use their skills to solve crimes.
 However the crew of Leverage generally commits crimes in the process while Neal is a consultant for the FBI.
 Also the villains of Leverage usually are in a position where normaml law enforcement is unable to help.

 - In NCIS, only DiNozzo and Kate are from a law-enforcement background, him a cop, her a Secret Service agent.
 Gibbs is a former Marine sniper,note McGee's got degrees in computer science from MIT and biomedical engineering from Johns Hopkins...and Ziva's an ex-Mossad assassin.
 Their respective backgrounds come up more often than you'd think.

 - In the browser game Sleuth, you play a Private Detective, and you have the option of choosing a preset background for them.
 Some of the backgrounds (for example a doctor whose medical license was revoked by political enemies) aren't strictly law enforcement or detective types.